mcherif/plant-disease-mlops/README.md

 # Outline
 This project fine-tunes a Vision Transformer (ViT) model to classify plant leaf diseases using the PlantVillage dataset.
 It integrates modern MLOps tools for training, evaluation, reproducibility, and automation.
-A FastAPI-based plant disease detection service is added, and **Model accuracy:** 97.2% on the PlantVillage test set.
+A FastAPI-based plant disease detection service is added. 🎯 <mark><b>Model accuracy: 97.2%</b> on the PlantVillage test set</mark> (the power of Transfer Learning 🧠!).

 ## 🚀 Features